averypaulsand/academic-endemic/README.md

 A round-robin multi-process scheduler built for any Operating System.
 Coded in C++

 ## Stock Aggregation
-Derive company fundamentals and perfom statistical aggregations on specific attributes with appropriate output.
-Coded in Java
+Read in company fundamentals and stock prices from separate CSV text files and group each by key with statistical aggregations on specific attributes.
+Then join both RDDs by Ticker Symbol to create an RDD for further statistical operations.
+Finally, output results using accumulators to log metadata.
+Coded in Java using Apache Spark